Post Massage Self Care: How to Take the Benefits of Medical Massage Home with You

 David Weintraub, LMT and owner of Bodyworks DW, writes about post massage self care and how you can take the benefits of your medical massage home with you.
 Stay ahead of your pain!

 Medical massage in New York with a NYC licensed massage therapist should be a regular and valuable part of your self care routine.
 Let’s face it...New Yorkers are not known for doing things gently.
 We work long hours, slam weights at the gym, and then maybe hit back to back yoga classes.
-And while this additive approach to health does have it’s benefits, it’s not restorative and our bodies need time to heal.
-Here are some of our best post massage self care practices for taking the benefits your medical massage home with you!
+And while this additive approach to health does have it’s benefits, it’s not restorative.
+Our bodies need time to heal.
+To help with that, here are some of our best post massage self care practices to take the benefits your medical massage home with you!

 A great medical massage helps to relax both your muscles and your nervous system.
 It gives your brain time to switch out of your sympathetic nervous system (fight or flight!).
 And engages your parasympathetic nervous system (rest and digest) in a way that has benefits for long after the massage.